-In identifying a child as needing SEN support the class or subject teacher, working with the Inclusion Lead, will carry out a clear analysis of the pupil's needs.
-This will draw on the teacher's assessment and experience of the pupil, their previous progress and attainment, as well as information from the school's analysis of pupil progress, attainment, and behaviour.
-It will also draw on other teachers' assessments where relevant, the individual's development in comparison to their peers and national data, the views and experience of parents, the pupil's own views and, if relevant, advice from external support services.
+In identifying a child as needing SEN support the class or subject teacher, working with the Inclusion Lead, will carry out a clear analysis of the child's needs.
+This will draw on the teacher's assessment and experience of the child, their previous progress and attainment, as well as information from the school's analysis of child progress, attainment, and behaviour.
+It will also draw on other teachers' assessments where relevant, the individual's development in comparison to their peers and national data, the views and experience of parents, the child's own views and, if relevant, advice from external support services.
 The school will take seriously any concerns raised by a parent.
 These will be recorded and compared to the setting's own assessment and information on how the child is developing.

 This assessment will be reviewed regularly.
 This will help ensure that support and intervention are matched to need, barriers to learning are identified and overcome, and that a clear picture of the interventions put in place and their effect is developed.
-For some types of SEN, the way in which a pupil responds to an intervention can be the most reliable method of developing a more accurate picture of need.
+For some types of SEN, the way in which a child responds to an intervention can be the most reliable method of developing a more accurate picture of need.

 In some cases, outside professionals from health or social services may already be involved with the child.
 These professionals should liaise with the school to help inform the assessments.
 Where professionals are not already working with school staff the Inclusion Lead will contact them if the parents agree.
-Plan Where it is decided to provide a pupil with SEN support, the parents will be consulted informally before being formally notified.
-The teacher and the Inclusion Lead will agree in consultation with the parent and the pupil the adjustments, interventions and support to be put in place, as well as the